Nisar Muhammad Khan

 Nisar Muhammad Khan (January 1942 – 7 September 2018) was a Pakistani playwright, scriptwriter, broadcaster, and director of the Radio Pakistan.
-Besides contributing to Pashto language and culture, he is also credited for writing books, including Speen Tumbal on Pashto music and another one Aghosh-i-Kausar covers the life of Bilal ibn Rabah, a companion of Islamic prophet Muhammad.
+Besides contributing to Pashto language and culture, he is also credited with writing books, including Speen Tumbal on Pashto music and Aghosh-i-Kausar, covering the life of Bilal ibn Rabah, a companion of Islamic prophet Muhammad.

 He was born to a Pashtun family of the Yousafzai tribe and raised in Shah Mansur town of Swabi District in Khyber Pakhtunkhwa.
 He received his early schooling from a school in his hometown at Swabi, and later attended the Government Post Graduate College Mardan where he did his graduation.
 He did master's degree in Pashto studies from the University of Peshawar.
 He had eleven children, including two sons and nine daughters.